TomasSpusta/CFNano_Tablet/README.md

 Ceitec Nano Core Facility Tablet (Need better name)

-A tablet represents another extension (link to the blueboxes GitHub) to the booking system (web address) at Ceitec Nano research facility.
+A tablet represents another extension ([BlueBoxes](https://github.com/TomasSpusta/CFNano_BlueBox)) to the booking system (booking.ceitec.cz) at Ceitec Nano research facility.
 The main purpose of this extension is to provide the possibility to create a reservation on the spot, in the lab, only with a user/employee card for “small” instruments and/or the instruments which are used only for a short amount of time.
 Typical use cases are to use an optical microscope during metallography preparation or to use a fume hood for cleaning samples.

 The device is composed of a shelf tablet with USB-C port and additional charging contact on the side (pogo pins pads).
 The USB-C port is occupied with an RFID module, and the custom charging stand secures the power.
 Tablet and RFID reader are encapsulated with the EVA foam protective holder (off-the-shelf product with some modification- link to wiki).